Aeroluna/LunaCoopMod/README.md

 thanks Enoki.

-- Added targeting beam to Widow Mine attack.
+- Added targeting beam to Widow Mine (and variants) attack.
 - Increased visibility of targeting line and targeted unit (Targeted unit is tinted).
-- Added a visual indicator to Colossus attacks when Extended Thermal Lance is researched.
+- Added a visual indicator to Colossus (and variants) attacks when Extended Thermal Lance is researched.
-- Added a visual indicator to Phoenix attacks when Anion Pulse Crystals is researched.
+- Added a visual indicator to Phoenix (and variants) attacks when Anion Pulse Crystals is researched.
-- Added a visual blue trail to Marauder attacks after upgrading Concussive Shells.
+- Added a visual blue trail to Marauder (and variants) attacks after upgrading Concussive Shells.
-- Increased Zealot animation walk speed from 2.25 to 3 (Makes Zealots visually bounce around less at high movement speeds).
+- Increased Zealot (and variants) animation walk speed from 2.25 to 3 (Makes Zealots visually bounce around less at high movement speeds).
-- Added turret tracking to Colossi.
+- Added turret tracking to Colossi (and variants).
 - Fixed a bug where burrowing a Ravager directly after casting Corrosive Bile would visually bug.
 - Changed town hall structures to automatically rally to a mineral field when built or landed.
-- Fixed a bug where Liberators couldn't designate an attack target while morphing from AA to AG.
+- Fixed a bug where Liberators (and variants) couldn't designate an attack target while morphing from AA to AG.
 - Fixed a bug where visual effects from some abilities could be seen through the fog of war (Parasitic Bomb, Stimpack).
 - Fixed a bug where visual effects from some abilities could not be seen even when large portions of the model were well within vision range (Guardian Shield, Microbial Shroud).
 - Added an AOE indicator to Disruptor's Purification Nova ability.